wechaty/docusaurus/_posts/2017-04-21-wechaty-meeting.md

 With the development of science and technology, the progress of the society is related to create something useful.
 And to a certain extent,  the software developers are capable of changing the world.
 Last Friday, I was lucky for gathering several coders together and we had an enjoyable conversation.

-There were 7 guys came to the gathering (including me), 5 programmers, and one used to work for a technical community.
+There were 7 guys came to the gathering (including me), 6 programmers, and one used to work for a technical community.
 We met at 7 pm and would have dinner together in a Chinese restaurant.
 We’d like to introduce ourselves to each other at the beginning of the meeting with a video recorded.

 [video]()

-**Hailiang WANG** is the leader of *Rockq Community* and a chatbot developer.
+**[Hailiang WANG](https://github.com/Samurais)** is the leader of *Rockq Community* and a chatbot developer.
 He used to work in *IBM Innovation Center* and the *Development Labs*.
 Now he works for *Lingling English* and in charge of the AI Lead.

-**Yu XIANG**, a Tech geek, employed by the *Lenovo Group* and he’s also a full- stack developer.
+**[Yu XIANG](https://github.com/mukaiu)**, a Tech geek, employed by the *Lenovo Group* and he’s also a full- stack developer.
 He involved a lot of experience about *web crawler*, *3D Printing* and *front-end development* .
 As a *wechaty* contributor, he realized the function of sending pictures.

-**Jiarui LI**, full-stack developer and chatbot developer, also funder of  [OrangeInteraction](http://www.orangeinteraction.com/).
+**[Jiarui LI](https://github.com/lijiarui)**, full-stack developer and chatbot developer, also funder of  [OrangeInteraction](http://www.batorange.com/).
 Fascinated with Jazz, she set up a dancing community in her spare time, and the videos are played more than 10 million times.
 She is a wechaty contributor too, and an organizer of the wechaty community as well.

-**Lianxiang LIU**, funder of [DotEngine](http://dot.cc), he is a continuous entrepreneur in the domain of *RTC*.
+**[Lianxiang LIU](https://github.com/notedit)**, funder of [DotEngine](http://dot.cc), he is a continuous entrepreneur in the domain of *RTC*.

-**Yang BAI**, majored in French at her university but works as a marketing specialist.
+**[Yang BAI](https://github.com/antonia0912)**, majored in French at her university but works as a marketing specialist.
 She is the formal community manager and marketing specialist of *Juejin*, a technical community.
 At present, she works at  *tag Design*, and responsible for planning and organizing activities.

-**Lei ZHAO**, born in 1996, he is still a college junior student.
+**[Lei ZHAO](https://github.com/Jolly23)**, born in 1996, he is still a college junior student.
 Doing well in *Python* and *Web Crawler*, as well as the framework of digitalized campus, he is addicted to the system of investment bank's quantitative-trading.
 All these influence his major for studying abroad.

 It is such an honor to meet all these guys and I really appreciate for their sharing.
 Hope more and more meetups will be started.